Nat Turner's Rebellion: Retaliation

-Within a day of suppressing the rebellion, the local militia was joined by detachments from the and in Norfolk and militias from neighboring counties in Virginia and North Carolina.
-Brigadier General William Henry Brodnax commanded the Virginia militia.

-In Southampton County, Blacks suspected of participating in the rebellion were beheaded by the militia, and "their severed heads were mounted on poles at crossroads as a grisly form of intimidation".
+In Southampton County, Blacks suspected of participating in the rebellion were beheaded by the militias, and "their severed heads were mounted on poles at crossroads as a grisly form of intimidation".
 A local road (now Virginia State Route 658) was called "Blackhead Signpost Road" after it became the site of one such display.

 Rumors quickly spread that the slave revolt had spread as far south as Alabama.
 Fears led to reports in North Carolina of slave "armies" on highways, burning and massacring the White inhabitants of Wilmington, North Carolina, and marching on the state capital.

 The fear and alarm resulted in White violence against Blacks on flimsy pretenses.
 The editor of the Richmond Whig described the scene as "the slaughter of many blacks without trial and under circumstances of great barbarity".
 The violence continued for two weeks after the rebellion.
-General Eppes ordered a halt to the killing:
+General Richard Eppes of the Virginia militia ordered a halt to the killing:

 He will not specify all the instances that he is bound to believe have occurred but pass in silence what has happened, with the expression of his deepest sorrow, that any necessity should be supposed to have existed, to justify a single act of atrocity.
 But he feels himself bound to declare, and hereby announces to the troops and citizens, that no excuse will be allowed for any similar acts of violence, after the promulgation of this order.

 In a letter to the New York Evening Post, Reverend G. W. Powell wrote that "many negroes are killed every day.
 The exact number will never be known."
-A company of militia from Hertford County, North Carolina, reportedly killed forty Blacks in one day and took $23 and a gold watch from the dead.
-Captain Solon Borland, leading a contingent from Murfreesboro, North Carolina, condemned the acts "because it was tantamount to theft from the White owners of the slaves".
+A militia company in Hertford County, North Carolina, reportedly killed 40 Black people in one day and looted $23 and a gold watch from those they killed.
+Captain Solon Borland, who led a militia detachment from Murfreesboro, North Carolina, condemned the Hertford County militia company's looting "because it was tantamount to theft from the White owners of the slaves".

 Modern historians concur that the militias and mobs killed as many as 120 Blacks, most of whom were not involved with the rebellion.
+Historian David F. Allmendinger Jr. notes various studies that provide a range of 23 to more than 200 killed.